 In our previous posts we have provided detailed descriptions about the way Google Drive becomes encrypted by ransomware after synchronization takes place.
 The bottomline is that when ransomware hits a local computer, files in all folders are encrypted, including the ones in Google Drive, Google Backup and Sync, and Drive File Stream folders.
 Google perceives the encryption process as a normal way of editing files and promptly synchronizes items’ modifications to the cloud replacing normal documents with their encoded versions!
 There is no “history”, “backup” or any other function that would help turn back time and copy or restore the document to a state before encryption.
 Simply put, you will not be able to restore the file to its normal condition!

 We are living in a world of automated technologies and machine learning algorithms.
 People prefer transitioning monotonous job to machines, so that work can be done quicker, and more efficiently, with no human factor involved.
 This is why Spinbackup introduced ML when it comes to fighting ransomware.
-Team Drives backup and Automatic Ransomware protection become a perfect combo for profound cyber security policy in the world of teams’ documents and ransomware attacks.
-It is a 2-layer protection system that allows you to:
+Team Drives backup and Automated Team Drives Ransomware protection became a perfect combo for profound cyber security policy in the world of teams’ documents and ransomware attacks.
+It is a two-layer protection system that allows you to:

-- Keep your Team Drives backed up daily, automatically and securely.
+- Keep your Team Drives backed up daily, automatically and securely and enjoy all the benefits of Google Team Drives!

 - Use the Restore-in-Time machine, which allows you to access any version of the documents.